 - Breaking and entering, theft, larceny.

-If you do a criminal records check, you generally will not find out if they has had any moving violations, like:
+If you do a criminal records check, you generally will not find out if they have had any moving violations, like:

 - Drivers license suspended or revoked.